 I firmly believe that staying true to a vision is best achieved by having a founder as CEO.
 It is almost always preferable over “hired guns” that can help you execute on the vision but seldom understand it as well and are often too pragmatic.
 That said, a management hire can be very much a champion of the vision and a true partner with the founder.
 Good managers are seldom unreasonable, and it takes “unreasonable people” to do the sorts of great things that normal reasonable people wouldn’t consider until you showed them enough proof that it can be done.
 For that reason among others, boards should try as hard as possible to keep the founder in the No. 1 slot with a good president/COO or an otherwise strong execution team under him or her.
 This will preserve their instinctive feel for the new space and the new rules.

-In my experience, the overwhelming majority of the first time founders never knew they needed an Operations Executive.
-Usually either their investors, board of directors, or advisors were the ones who insisted they get one.
+In my experience, the overwhelming majority of the first time founders never knew they needed an Operations Executive until they almost got replaced by the board or scaling of the business ended in a down-round.
+Usually, either their investors, the board of directors, or advisors were the ones who insisted they get one.

 What are the signs that your company is ready for an Operations Executive?: